WELCOME!

 Overview

 The Hwy 99 / Bear Creek Greenway Corridor Re-Visioning will create a comprehensive vision and strategies to redevelop land in Talent, Phoenix, and Jackson County that was affected by the devastating 2020 Almeda Fire.
-This is the area that runs along Hwy 99 and the Bear Creek Greenway.
+This is the area that runs along Highway 99 and the Bear Creek Greenway.
 The vision will be implemented by updating local plans and zoning ordinances, which are the regulations that determine where and how development happens.
 The project will support transportation options like walking, biking and transit throughout the corridor; evaluate ways to build more housing; and identify areas for mixed-use developments so that people can be closer to their destinations, which makes it easier to walk and bike.
-This project is focused on land uses, development, and better-connected transportation routes along both sides of Hwy 99; however, this project will not identify any changes to the highway itself.
+This project is focused on land uses, development, and better-connected transportation routes along both sides of Highway 99; however, this project will not identify any changes to the highway itself.
 More information about highway improvement projects can be found below under “Other Planning Efforts.”

 What’s Happening Now?